 A water-rich veggie, zucchini contains 95 percent H2O and is a great pasta swap because it's only 20 calories per cup, Blatner says.

-Blatner also loves tossing together a 50/50 mix of zucchini noodles and chickpea pasta for a little extra protein power.
+Blatner also loves tossing together a 50/50 mix of zucchini noodles and chickpea pasta for a little extra protein.
 To simplify supper, buy pre-spiraled zoodles and save yourself even more time in the kitchen.

 Get the Raw Zucchini Caprese 'Pasta' recipe and nutrition info here.